Atukuri Molla: Works and style

-Her work is known as Molla Ramayanam and is still one of the simplest of many Ramayans written in Telugu.
+Her work is known as Molla Ramayanam and is still one of the simplest of many Ramayanas written in Telugu.

 She primarily used simple Telugu and only used Sanskrit words very rarely.
 Poets that had written earlier than her like Potana used Sanskrit words freely in their works.

 She was humble and paid tribute to the earlier scholars who had written the Ramayana in her book.
 The opening poem says – "Ramayana had been written many times.
 Does someone stop taking food because it has been taken every day?
 So is the story of Rama and one can write, read and love it as many number of times as possible."Additionally, she states that if a work is filled with words that reader cannot understand instantaneously, it would be like a dialogue between a deaf person and a dumb person.
 In other words, poetry should be intelligible to the reader as he reads along and without referring to dictionaries and/or consulting scholars.
 According to Molla, poetry should be like honey on the tongue—one should feel it as soon as the honey hits tongue.

 She added fictional accounts to original stories and in some instances, removed some portions from the original story.
 Sanskrit-to-Telugu translation works from earlier poets like Tikkana followed the exact story sequences in the original work.
 She was contemporary to Srinatha and poets of the Vijayanagara Empire, who created Prabhandas which are known for adding fictions.
 Several critics have attested to her claim as valid.
 Her Ramayanam has been quoted as a work filled with native flavor, ease of diction and appealing to ordinary readers.

 In the royal court, the eight high class poets wanted to test Molla’s poetic talent in front of the emperor.
 They asked her to demonstrate her talent by composing two stanzas, in a particular metre on the theme of ‘How the lordly elephant was saved from the grip of the crocodile who was stronger than himself’.
 This theme is found in the eighth canto of the second chapter of the Bhagavat Purana.
 And she was given only one minute to think.
 Molla looked up at the heavens, then closed her eyes, mentally prayed to Sri Rama and in her melodious voice sang the two poems within the prescribed time.
 All the poets were struck dumb.
 She had been able to silence all of them.

 Then the poets of the royal court not only gave her the title of “Kavi Ratna” but also recommended to the king that he show great honour to this saint and poet.